18 Authentic Lebanese Desserts Every Sweet Lover Should Try

 Lebanese Baklava

-Make homemade baklava in a fraction of the time with this deliciously easy method!
-Filled with walnuts and finished with an orange blossom simple syrup.
+Make this homemade Lebanese-style baklava in a fraction of the time with this easy method!
+Filled with walnuts and sugar, it's flaky and delicious

 1 hour 5 minutes